brtymn/TinyScripts/README.md

-# RandomSmallProjects
+# TinyScripts
-I will be posting my little Pyhton3 projects here.
-Feel free to use them if you find them useful in any way.

-Just very very simple codes that I failed to find online when I needed them, so I wrote them!
+This repository contains small scripts I wrote when I needed them.
+I am just leaving them here if someone else has a use for them.